 - 1 teaspoon vanilla extract

-- Preheat oven to 375.
-Soak dates in hot water, allow to soak while prepping the other ingredients.
+- Preheat oven to 375°C/190°F. Soak dates in hot water, allow to soak while prepping the other ingredients.
 I soak mine with the pits because it is easier to remove the pits once soaked and soft.

 - Combine flour, starch, baking soda and salt in a small bowl and whisk to break up clumps.
 Set aside.

-- Melt 1 cup chocolate chips with tahini using a microwave or double boiler.
+- Melt 1 cup chocolate chips with cashew butter using a microwave or double boiler.
 If using a microwave, be sure to heat in short 10-15 second increments so you avoid burning it.
 Stir in between heatings to break down large chunks.
 It took mine a little over 1 minute to melt, but it will depend on your microwave.

 - Once melted, pour mixture into a blender or food processor (save the bowl you used for later).
-Add dates (make sure to remove the pits), 1/4 cup of the soaking water, molasses and vanilla.
+Add dates (make sure to remove the pits), ¼ cup of the soaking water, molasses and vanilla.

 - At this point you can either pour the last cup of chocolate chips into the blender or food processor and pulse to combine, or you can do this in a bowl.

 - Allow to cool completely, at least an hour but the longer the better, and then cut and serve.
 These brownies get better the longer they set.
 I tried them the next day and even the day after that and they just got chewier and fudgier.

 - Make the caramel while brownies are cooking.
 Place all ingredients, except cacao nibs, in a small pot.
 Whisk over medium heat until you get a rolling boil.

 - Once it is done, allow it to cool in the fridge about 15-20 minutes.
 Once cool, pour on the brownies, then sprinkle the cacao nibs on the top.